dineshhh05/Transaction-Management-System/README.md

 ## Executive Summary

-The **Transaction Management System (TMS)** is an enterprise-oriented backend system designed to model how large financial institutions—such as **TD Bank**—ingest, process, evaluate, and monitor financial transactions.
+The **Transaction Management System (TMS)** is an enterprise-oriented backend system designed to model how large financial institutions ingest, process, evaluate, and monitor financial transactions.

 The project emphasizes: